So you have some goals to better your health and fitness do ya?

 A common and effective macronutrient split is 40/40/20.
 Which means that 40% of your calories should come from protein, 40% from carbs, and 20% from fats on a hard lifting day.

 So for somebody wanting to consume, let’s say 2,000 calories a day with this split, then that would mean that 800 calories should come from protein, 800 from carbs, and 400 from fats.
-And since protein and carbs both yield 4 calories per gram, 800 divided by 4 is 200, then 200g of protein and 200g of carbs is the goal for the day.
+And since protein and carbs both yield 4 calories per gram you would take 800 divided by 4 and get 200.
+So that would mean 200g of protein and 200g of carbs should be the goal for the day.
 Since fats yield 9 calories per gram it comes out to about 44g to be consumed from fats each day.
+(2,000 x 0.20= 400 calories.
+400/9= 44g).

 So with IIFYM it is possible to get results while following a macro split similar to this or other splits, especially when you are first starting the diet; and a lot of people have.
 But if you care about long-term fat loss and care about your internal health then you should consider actually eating quality organic whole foods and not just be filling yourself up with crap.